 I’m happy about it.

 In fact, most of the time I encourage it.
-I use the word “most” because sometimes I do want people to consider the “what” of what I do – copywriting.
+I use the word “most” because sometimes I do want people to consider the “what” of what I do, which is copywriting.

-Not at all.
-It’s because just like my clients I’m a consumer too.
-Like them, I buy all sorts of products and services: from financial advice, business training and productivity apps to shoes (a weakness of mine) and yoga classes.
+And that’s because I understand where my clients are coming from.
+Like them, I’m a customer and a consumer too.
+I buy all sorts of products and services, from financial advice, business training and productivity apps to shoes (a weakness of mine) and yoga classes.

 The real reason we buy stuff

-Think about what you’re really after when you’re buying any of the above…That thing you’re going for is ultimately doing something that is both greater and smaller than the sum of its parts:
+Think about what you’re really after when you’re buying any of the above…That thing you’re going for is ultimately doing something that is both greater and simpler than the sum of its parts:

 – Financial advice = peace of mind